-Wilson serves as the chair-elect of the Board of Directors of the Austin Chamber of Commerce, in addition to serving on the chamber’s executive committee and as chair of the chamber's Opportunity Austin initiative.
-Wilson also serves on the boards of the Large Public Power Council, Texas Public Power Association, Power Across Texas, Texas Water Conservation Association and Hardin-Simmons University.
+Wilson serves as the chair of the Board of Directors of the Austin Chamber of Commerce, in addition to serving on the chamber's executive committee.
+He served as past chair of the chamber's Opportunity Austin initiative.
+Wilson also serves on the boards of the Large Public Power Council, Texas Public Power Association and Hardin-Simmons University.
 Wilson has a Master of Business Administration from Southern Methodist University and a bachelor's degree from Hardin-Simmons University.

 Executive Vice President of Water